 Through realistic reenactments and public events, members of the WWIIRPS strive to accurately display both Allied and Axis units with regards to equipment, vehicles, tactics, terminology and camp life to perpetuate the experiences and stories from the Second World War.

-Based in Northern California, our organization includes members from all over the globe, who join together for regular battle reenactments and public displays.
-The WWIIRPS is a parent organization for a number of individual reenactment units, both Allied and Axis, who strive to represent and display their particular units as closely as possible.
+Based in Northern California and Northern Nevada, our unit includes members from all walks of life, who join together for regular battle reenactments and public displays.
+The WWIIRPS is our parent organization as well for a number of individual reenactment units, both Allied and Axis, who strive to represent and display their particular units as closely as possible.

-By joining the WWIIRPS, you'll be able to further your understanding and appreciation of what the common foot soldier of the Second World War experienced on both sides.
+By joining the Feldersatz Kompanie Living History Unit, you'll be able to further your understanding and appreciation of what the common foot soldier of the Second World War experienced.